Where is your office located?

 We are happy that your child has come from a supportive environment.
 Once the student is admitted to LCCC and has come to request services, he or she is our “client”.
 Under FERPA guidelines, he or she may decide to sign a Consent Form allowing communication between you and our office.
 This form can be found on our website or can be completed during the intake session.

-My son/daughter is concerned about being identified as a student registered with the disability office.
+My son/daughter is concerned about being identified as a student registered with the accessibility office.
 Will other students know?
 How will the professors know?
 Will their diploma look different?

 One of the great things about being a college student is that the student is in control.
 The student can choose to whom and how much information will be disclosed.
 Once the accommodations are put into place, the student will be responsible for meeting with the instructors to privately discuss what the accommodations will look like in that course.